 They work by breaking down complex datasets into smaller and more manageable pieces.
 It allows for more accessible analysis and interpretation of the data.

-Decision trees are great for analyzing patterns in large sets of data, such as voter behavior or polling results, so you can better understand how different factors may impact an election outcome.
+Decision trees are great for analyzing patterns in large data sets, such as voter behavior or polling results, so you can better understand how different factors may impact an election outcome.

 Neural Networks for Politics